 The goal is to help every recipient regardless of race, religion, age, type of treatment, or cancer stage.
 For this reason, we are unable to hand out letters that contain religious references and other wording that would not be universally welcome.

 This one is a little tricky.
 We want you to share your personal experiences, but it’s hard for someone newly diagnosed to hear about others who have died from cancer or other diseases.
 You can certainly mention your loved ones without necessarily sharing the outcome.
 For example, “My grandmother fought breast cancer and she liked to wear a different wig every day.”

 Yes.
 Anyone with a story to share or desire to encourage a woman can write a letter.
 You don’t have to be a breast cancer survivor to write a letter.
 We encourage children to include their age or grade level in their letters.

 We ask that you write no more than 5 of the exact same letter.
 This helps us ensure each cancer center will receive a unique letter for each woman they serve.
 You can definitely use the same sentiment and style, but please limit identical letters.

 Yes!
 We especially need letters in Spanish!

-Unfortunately even small crafts or inserts make closing our envelope very difficult.
+Unfortunately even small crafts or inserts adds extra postage and makes the envelope hard to close.
 We ask that you refrain from including extra materials with your letters.